How to Spot AI Scams: Deepfakes, Voice Cloning, and the Red Flags Most People Miss

 An in-depth Bitdefender VPN review covering speed, privacy, features, pricing, and real-world performance.
 See who it’s best for and who should skip it.
 Read More >>

-Go beyond the essentials and dive deeper into all the topics that matter to you.
+Go beyond the essentials and dive deeper into all of our online security and privacy topics, all in one place.

 The first step is always changing your router’s default password, since those are easy for attackers to guess.
 Make sure your network uses WPA3 or WPA2 encryption, turn off remote management, and keep your router updated with the latest firmware to stay protected.